nextflow-io/nextflow/docs/sharing.rst

     line option, then the program will ask you to enter the password interactively.
     Private repositories access credentials can also be defined in the `SCM configuration file`_.

+.. note:: To access AWS CodeCommit repositories, you use `git-remote-codecommit <https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-git-remote-codecommit.html>`_ formatted
+    project names.
+For example: `codecommit://MyDemoRepo` for a repository in your current (default) AWS Region or `codecommit::us-west-2://MyDemoRepo` for repository in a specific region.
+Using named profiles is currently not supported.

 Handling revisions
 ==================